English criminal law: History

-England and Wales does not have a Criminal Code, though such an enactment has been often recommended and attempted (see English Criminal Code).
-Many criminal offences are common law offences rather being specified in legislation.
+England and Wales does not have a criminal code, though such an enactment has been often recommended and attempted (see English Criminal Code).
+Many criminal offences are common law offences rather than being specified in legislation.

 In 1980, a Committee of JUSTICE said that, upon conducting a search, they found over 7,200 offences, and that they thought that there were probably many more.
 They said that "it is now impossible to ascertain the entire content of the criminal law at any given time".
 In 1989, the Law Commission said that a hypothetical criminal code that contained all existing criminal offences would be "impossibly bulky".
 In 2001, Peter Glazebrook said the criminal law was "voluminous, chaotic and contradictory".
 In March 2011, there were more than ten thousand offences excluding those created by by-laws.
+In 2006 it was widely reported that the Blair government had created 3000 new criminal offences since forming in 1997, although many of these were updates to existing offences.

 In 1999, P J Richardson said that as the case for a moratorium on legislation in the field of criminal justice was becoming stronger and stronger, governments seemed ever more determined to bring forward more legislation.